ThemeFuse/Brizy/readme.txt

 keyword
 ![Design Elements](https://brizy.io/wp-content/uploads/2018/04/Design-Elements.gif)

-= Design elements =
+= Page Builder Design elements =
 Text, buttons, images, icons, video, maps and many more are ready to help you create your page design in a snap.

 ![Pre-made blocks](https://brizy.io/wp-content/uploads/2018/04/Pre-made-blocks.gif)

-= Over 150 pre-made blocks =
+= Over 500 pre-made blocks =
-Blocks are pre-made designs that you can add to your page, ready to be customised.
-This will enable you to create the main structure of your page in a matter of minutes, while also ensuring that it looks awesome.
+Expertly crafted with conversions in mind, the Brizy website builder design kit is a collection of 500+ blocks that will enable you to create websites in minutes.

 ![Icons](https://brizy.io/wp-content/uploads/2018/04/Icons.gif)